chaos-mesh/rfcs/text/2023-06-14-cloud-chaos-improvements.md

 ## Summary

 The current ASWChaos, GCPChaos and AzureChaos experiment types are quite basic.

+We would like to extend them to support selecting instances using additional filters such as tags or labels, instance type, availability zone, etc, as supported by the different cloud providers.

-We would like to improve them and add more types for different cloud resources such as networking.
+In future we would like to add more types for different cloud resources such as networking.

 ## Motivation